77 Oregon Law Review 235 (1998)

 In our judicial structure, both courts of general jurisdiction and specialized courts are empowered to adjudicate federal income tax controversies.
 A proper relationship among those courts has proved difficult to forge and maintain.
 Absent an enduring intellectual and political consensus, institutional arrangements have been subject to recurring question and challenge.

 Johnson, Steve R., "The Phoenix and the Perils of the Second Best: Why Heightened Appellate Deference to Tax Court Decisions Is Undesirable" (1998).
 Articles by Maurer Faculty.
-Paper 2031.
+2031.